Frequently asked Questions

 Why am I listed without country information?

-Similar to the points above, we extract out information (also Affiliation and country) from DBLP.
 If the DBLP has no listed affiliation (or the affiliation does not contain a country name), we are unable to assign you to a country.
-To fix this issue, please contact the DBLP.

 We are currently searching for further opportunities to collect country information, e.g. the Orcid.